joric/ts100tris/README.md

 * Micropython is "[80K of ARM Thumb2 code and 8KB is minimal amount to run simple scripts](https://github.com/micropython/micropython/wiki/FAQ)".
 Way too large, especially considering that existing firmware with USB drive and FAT12 support occupies most of available 64KB (uploading scripts via UART is way less convenient).

-* PyMite, I've tried [older versions of PyMite](https://code.google.com/archive/p/python-on-a-chip/downloads) but they still occupy too much space (and needs precompilation).
+* PyMite, I've tried [older versions of PyMite](https://code.google.com/archive/p/python-on-a-chip/downloads) but they still occupy too much space (and scripts need precompilation).
 So, I guess, we stuck with native C (or smaller interpreters).

 This branch uses AMX (Counter Strike) scripting and Pawn virtual machine written in pure assembly.